 The best way to keep your eyes sunscreen-free is through careful application.
-Apply lotion sunscreen carefully and slowly to your face, taking care to avoid your eyes and eyelids.
-Mineral based sunscreens, such as ones with titanium dioxide or zinc oxide, are best since they stick to your skin better and are less likely to run into your eyes, CEENTA Ophthalmologist Rachel Sabo, MD, said.
+Using manageable portions, apply lotion sunscreen gently and slowly to your face, taking care to avoid your eyes and eyelids.
+"Mineral-based sunscreens, such as ones with titanium dioxide or zinc oxide, are best since they stick to your skin better and are less likely to run into your eyes," CEENTA Ophthalmologist Rachel Sabo, MD, said.

 Keep sunblock containers away from children and be sure to apply their sunscreen for them.
-Don’t let your child apply sunscreen themselves, since they might rub their eyes without fully cleaning their hands.
+Don’t let your child apply sunscreen themselves since they might rub their eyes without fully cleaning their hands.

 To protect the delicate skin of the eyelids, wear UVA/UVB blocking sunglasses.

 Your eye may still be a bit irritated and red once you’ve completed the flushing process.
-However, this is likely just because your eye is still irritated from when you had sunscreen in it.
-It may also be reacting to the constant flushing.
-Give it another 15 minutes or half an hour to see if your eye completely recovers.
-A cold compress can also help soothe the pain.
-Use preservative-free artificial tears frequently for the next few days.
-Avoid using eye drops with preservatives, since the chemicals could cause further irritation.
+Don't be alarmed as this is likely due to previous irritation from the sunscreen or excessive flushing.
+Wait another 15-30 minutes to see if your eye completely recovers.
+You can also soothe the pain with a cold compress.
+Use preservative-free artificial tears frequently for the next few days, as their counterparts contain chemicals that could cause further irritation.